dougUCN/LANE-server/README.md

 ### 3. Generating a secret key

-In the directory `server`, with venv enabled, run
+In the root directory, with venv enabled, run

 ```
 python tests/genSecurityFile.py # --debug True <-- Only use this flag if in development!